How can I eliminate bad thoughts?

 If you try to do any of these things, you will meet with frustration and quickly give up the practice.

-To Renee's specific question, the "Ironic process theory" states that if you deliberately try and eliminate certain thoughts, you will actually think about them more.
+And, to Renee's specific question, the "Ironic process theory" states that if you deliberately try to eliminate certain thoughts, you will actually think about them more.

 For example, try not to think about a pink elephant.

-Okay, including a picture of one at the top of this article makes this exercise even harder.
+Okay, including a picture of one at the top of this article makes the exercise more difficult.
 But, even without the picture, you would most likely be thinking about a pink elephant right now!

-Trying to suppress thoughts, trying to force yourself to think only positive thoughts, and trying to completely stop your mind from thinking are fruitless ventures.
+Trying to suppress thoughts, trying to force yourself to think only positive thoughts, and trying to completely stop your mind from thinking are all fruitless ventures.

 The good news is, you don't need to do any of that!

 Thoughts are just thoughts.
-It isn't the content of your mind that matters, it's how you let it affect your behavior (decisions, actions, reactions).
+It isn't the content of your mind that matters, it's how you let it condition your behavior (decisions, actions, reactions).
 This is where meditating can help, provided you practice equanimity when you do it.
-Equanimity dictates you view all thoughts impartially, and not label anything as "good," "bad," "positive," or "negative."
+Equanimity dictates you view all thoughts impartially, and don't label them "good," "bad," "positive," or "negative."

-Exercising a non-judgmental view is key to realizing the benefits of mindfulness and meditation, so learn to stop judging the contents of your mind!
+Exercising a non-judgmental view is key to realizing the benefits of mindfulness and meditation - so, hold the intention to stop judging the contents of your mind!

 When you meditate, strive to notice your thoughts without prejudice.
-Strengthen your awareness, and see them for what they are: temporary phenomena that come and go, like clouds in the sky.
-Instead of getting caught up in them, you can choose to simply let them pass by.
+Strengthen your awareness, and see them for what they are: temporary phenomena that come and go, like clouds moving across the sky.
+Instead of getting caught up in them, you can choose to simply let them pass by (let them be as they are, independent of you and your attention).

 Thoughts are just thoughts.
 They hold power over you only if you let them.
 They hold power over you if you blindly follow them wherever they lead.

 Unfortunately, people generally go through life like this - they operate on autopilot, being pushed and pulled around by their minds.
 As a result, their daily existence is mired in what we refer to as "the struggles of life":